ahmedmick/AI-Researcher-Agent/README.md

 This was diagnosed by testing terminal output programmatically (not just visually) after discovering the terminal itself was misrepresenting already-correct string data — see the Lessons Learned section below.

+**Some cited source links may occasionally return 404 or "page not found," even though the citation itself is accurate.**

+Every URL in the sources table is the real, unmodified URL returned by Tavily's search API at the time of the query — the agent never fabricates or mistypes a link (see the citation-verification approach above).
+However, search indexes crawl and cache snapshots of the web, and the underlying pages can be moved, restructured, or taken down by their owners *after* being indexed.
+When this happens, the citation is still correctly attributed to the source the model actually used, but the live link may no longer resolve.
+This was confirmed directly (fetching a reported broken link independently returned the same 404), ruling out a numbering or storage bug in the agent itself.
+There is currently no automatic link-validation step; this is treated as an inherent, unavoidable characteristic of live web search rather than something to engineer around.

 ---

 ## Lessons Learned